Federal compliance for transit - Transit safety - Bus

 1. Safety performance measures and targets

-3. The approval of a person or entity that functions as a transit system Board of Directors (or equivalent authority)
+3. Approval of a person or entity that functions as a transit system’s Board of Directors (or equivalent authority)

 PTASP resources